 For the race that stops the nation, you want an outfit that will do the same.
 Melbourne Cup Day is the perfect day to inject some colour into your outfit and accessories.
 Don’t be afraid to go bold with it and choose vibrant block hues of red, yellow, green, pink, or purple.
 Your outfit should make an instant style statement when you walk into Flemington, so get a little creative.
 Keep your silhouette defined but choose a dress with unique design details.
-Ruffles, flounces, statement sleeves and laser cut details are all winning looks for the 2016 season.
+Ruffles, flounces, statement sleeves and laser cut details are all winning look.
 As mentioned, also watch that your hemline doesn’t fall too far above your knee and avoid strapless styles and anything with glitter or sequins.
 You want to look festive and fashionable, not like you’re headed to a nightclub.
 When it comes to your headdress for Cup Day, it pays to be brave and get creative.
 Choose a unique fascinator that’s more artwork than hairpiece.

 Get The Look